Rapptz/discord.py/docs/api.rst

         A property that retrieves the application's icon URL if it exists.

         If it doesn't exist an empty string is returned.
+    .. attribute:: owner

+        The owner of the application.
+This is a :class:`User` instance with the owner's information at the time of the call.

 .. _discord-api-enums: